igrishaev/whew/README.md

 2
 ~~~

-You can pass additional arguments as well:
+You can pass additional arguments too:

 ~~~clojure
 @(-> 1 ($/then-fn + 100))